PhysicsOfMobility/ridepy/README.rst

 RidePy
 ======

-Simulates a dispatching algorithm serving exogeneous transportation requests with a fleet of vehicles.
+Simulates a dispatching algorithm serving exogenous transportation requests with a fleet of vehicles.
 Does not simulate the universe, unlike MATSIM.

+The documentation is available at `ridepy.org <https://ridepy.org/>`__.

 Instructions
 ------------